-If I’am making decisions in my life, based on a belief I labelled in my head from the past, this leads me to live in self induced fear, as really I’m repeating patterns from my past.
+If I’am making decisions in my life based on a belief I labelled in my head from the past, this leads me to live in self induced fear.
+I’m repeating patterns from my past.
 If I had a difficult experience with death and abandonment as a child and labelled the experience as ( to not be repeated) first of all, death is coming for everyone there is no denying it.
 If you have been abandoned then the likely chances are you have trouble trusting your chances of having a successful relationship with anyone, in fear that you will be abandoned again.

 Writing this, makes me wonder why, we let the fears from past live on in our now.
 Good and bad things are happening all the time that is just how it goes, but why live waiting for it to happen to you?